Poraniopsis inflata (Fisher, 1906)

 Gulf of Alaska to southern California; also in Japan and Russian waters; 8 to 366 m (26 to 1,207 ft).

 Uncommon.
-I've seen only a few of these puffy, very spiny stars, all on the west coast of Vancouver Island.
+I’ve seen only a few of these puffy, very spiny stars, all on the west coast of Vancouver Island.
 The wicked spines are seriously sharp: be careful when handling one if you wear dry gloves.
-One area where sightings are reasonably common is the seaward end of Alberni Inlet in Barkley Sound on the west coast of Vancouver Island.
-Here at dive sites such as Mutine Point and Tyler Rock at least a few can be found within diving depths.
+One area where there have been a few sightings is the seaward end of Alberni Inlet in Barkley Sound on the west coast of Vancouver Island.
+Here at dive sites such as Mutine Point and Tyler Rock one might encounter a THORNY STAR.

 Also reported from Tasu Sound on the west coast of Haida Gwaii (Queen Charlotte Islands) by Phil Lambert where they were found among OVAL CUP CORALS.
 Captive animals reportedly prefer sponges, which they envelop with their large, eversible cardiac stomach.